Israeli Air Force Band: History

 The Israeli Air Force Band was established in May 1948.
-It was directed by Erich Tych, who held the position for 35 years, until his death in 1983.
-Under Tych, the band was similar in style to Big bands and jazz bands.
+It was directed by Erich Teich, who held the position for 35 years, until his death in 1983.
+Under Teich, the band was similar in style to Big bands and jazz bands.

 The band is currently composed of a number of ensembles that play different genres such as ethnic music, jazz, and rock and roll.